Insurance Disputes

 Act Promptly and get Your Claim on File

-My experience as a litigator has shown that when claims are initiated promptly, with proper notice to the responsible insurance companies, they are often given more consideration by the insurance carrier than claims that are delayed – even if the delay was for good reason.
+My experience as a top-rated Illinois injury litigator has shown that when claims are initiated promptly, with proper notice to the responsible insurance companies, they are often given more consideration by the insurance carrier than claims that are delayed – even if the delay was for good reason.
 Speaking with an experienced attorney right away can provide valuable advice to assist you in dealing with the other driver’s insurance carrier, explaining what you will need to do in order to successfully settle your claim and providing a reasoned strategy for how your claim can best be handled – whether through litigation or a negotiated settlement.

 Always remember, there is a time limit for your legal claim, which is governed by a “statute of limitation.”
 In Illinois, most personal injury claims arising from negligence are governed by a two-year statute of limitations.
 See, Illinois Compiled Statutes, Illinois General Assembly (Personal Actions), 735 ILCS 5/13-202 (Personal Injury—Limitation).
 In some instances, however, the statute of limitations is only one year (e.g., lawsuits against municipal entities or school districts), or is governed by a notice statute with special additional requirements that must be followed soon after the accident and before a claim or lawsuit can be filed later.
 Your claim will be barred if no lawsuit is filed before the expiration of the applicable statute.